 Can we include our loved one’s favorite songs?

 In keeping with the list above, the function of the songs selected are to remind us of biblical truths.
-Those songs that do not meet this standard, and yet are important to the family for sentimental reasons, are encouraged to be used at the reception, or during a memorial video that may be played during the reception.
+Those songs that do not meet this standard, and yet are important to the family for sentimental reasons, are encouraged to be used at the reception or during a memorial video that may be played during the reception.

-If there are hymns or praise songs that were particularly meaningful to your loved one, or to your family, those can be shared during your Pastoral Appointment.
+If there are hymns or praise songs that were particularly meaningful to your loved one or to your family, those can be shared during your pastoral appointment.
 The Pastor can help to guide you with the selection, use, and placement of these songs.

 What is the difference between a funeral service and a memorial service?

-Can we place a picture of our loved one up front and/or near the entrance during the Funeral/Memorial?
+Can we place a picture of our loved one up front and/or near the entrance during the funeral/memorial?

-Can we show a memorial video in the Funeral/Memorial Service?
+Can we show a memorial video in the funeral/memorial service?

 Memorial videos can be very special to the family.
 Many memorial videos do not meet the standards deemed appropriate in a public worship setting.
-Memorial Videos are encouraged at the reception.
-Special permission from the pastor must be granted for any memorial video to be shown in the public Funeral/Memorial service.
+Memorial videos are encouraged at the reception.
+Special permission from the pastor must be granted for any memorial video to be shown in the public funeral/memorial service.

-Flowers – All flowers delivered to the church will be set in appropriate places for the Funeral/Memorial service.
-If there is a graveside to follow the service, the mortuary may assist in transporting flowers for the family.
+Flowers – All flowers delivered to the church will be set in appropriate places for the funeral/memorial service.
+If there is a graveside gathering to follow the service, the funeral home may assist in transporting flowers for the family.
 Other times, the family is asked to transport the flowers of their choosing.
-Your mortuary can advise you about this detail.
+Your funeral home/mortuary can advise you about this detail.
 All flowers not claimed by the family, following the funeral, will not be kept or saved.

-Guest Book – You are invited to purchase a guestbook which those attending the funeral may sign, indicating their presence.
+Guest Book – You are invited to purchase a guestbook, which those attending the funeral may sign, indicating their presence.
 This book can be placed at the entrance to the sanctuary/auditorium and picked up by the family before the graveside.
-In some cases when the signing of the guestbook is delaying the start of the service the greeters and/or funeral directors may close the book in order to seat everyone more quickly.
+In some cases, when the signing of the guestbook is delaying the start of the service the greeters and/or funeral, directors may close the book in order to seat everyone more quickly.
 When this occurs, the family will be encouraged to reopen the guestbook at the reception or as people leave the service.

 Thank-You Notes – All gifts of memorials, flowers, and food should be acknowledged with a written thank you.
-Most families have someone who is willing to help with recording these throughout the funeral service day in order that thank you cards might be sent later.
+Most families have someone who is willing to help with recording these throughout the funeral service day, in order that thank you cards might be sent later.

-How do we handle Honorariums? – In some cases, the mortuary will collect the Honorarium fees from you and then distribute them for you at the Funeral/Memorial/Graveside.
-However, other times these Honorariums are paid directly by the family.
-Please check with your mortuary as to how this will be handled.
+How do we handle Honorariums? – In some cases, the funeral home/mortuary will collect the honorarium fees from you and then distribute them for you at the funeral/memorial/graveside.
+Other times, these honorariums are paid directly by the family.
+Please check with your funeral director as to how this will be handled.